$\otimes$-Frobenius functors and exact module categories

-From Proposition \ref{prop:chi-action}(i) we have that $\chi_{\subF}\tr-$ is trivial.
-By Proposition \ref{prop:FMSerre}, the pivotal structure on $\M$ furnish a pivotal structure on $\FM$ as desired.
-The second part of the statement follows by Proposition \ref{prop:chi-action} (ii). \end{proof}
+In particular, if $F$ is \Frobc then the $\C$-module category $\FM$ is pivotal. \end{proposition} \begin{proof} By assumption, $\chi_{\subF}\tr-$ is trivial.
+Thus, by Proposition \ref{prop:FMSerre}, the pivotal structure on $\M$ furnishes a pivotal structure on $\FM$ as desired.
+The second part of the statement follows by Proposition \ref{prop:chi-action}(i). \end{proof}

 \begin{remark} In the setting of Proposition \ref{prop:piv-tensor-Frob}, the tensor functor $F^*\colon\D_\subM^*\longrightarrow \C_{\!\FM}^*$ is pivotal.
 The $2$-categorical extension of this fact is proven in Proposition~\ref{prop:pivotal-2-functor}. \end{remark}